DhananjayDewangan/CASE_STUDY-Cyclistic/Excel Results/README.md

-# Excel Analysis: From Dirty to Clean
+# Excel Analysis

+### Case Study: How Does a Bike-Share Navigate Speedy Success?

 Project Description : Cyclistic Bike-Share is a fictional company, we will perform many real-world tasks of a junior data analyst. we will work for a company, Cyclistic, and meet different characters and team members.
 In order to answer the key business questions

-### Case Study: How Does a Bike-Share Navigate Speedy Success?

 Installation:
 1. Download the previous 12 months of Cyclistic trip data.click here:(https://divvy-tripdata.s3.amazonaws.com/index.html)